digital-fabric/polyphony/README.md

 - The code uses the native `TCPServer` class from Ruby's stdlib, to setup a TCP server.
 The result of `server.accept` is also a native `TCPSocket` object.
   There are no wrapper classes being used.
-- The only hint of the code being concurrent is the use of `Kernel#spawn`, which starts a new coprocess on a dedicated fiber.
+- The only hint of the code being concurrent is the use of `Kernel#coproc`, which starts a new coprocess on a dedicated fiber.
 This allows serving multiple clients at once.
 Whenever a blocking call is issued, such as `#accept` or `#read`, execution is *yielded* to the event loop, which will